Solo5/solo5/README.md

     mirage configure --ukvm
     make

-This will build the unikernel as `mir-stackv4.ukvm` or `mir-stackv4.virtio`, depending on which target you selected.
+This will build the unikernel as `mir-stackv4.ukvm` (with a `ukvm-bin` in the same directory) or `mir-stackv4.virtio`, depending on which target you selected.

 # Running Mirage/Solo5 unikernels directly